 Outdoor Lighting Color Tones

-At the same time you would not want these lights to have differing color tones in the same room for the same function.
-Could you imagine and evening in the living room with each lamp having a different color tone?
-That would start to bother you even if you didn’t know what it was, it would irritate you.
-It is that subtle.
-The same way a piece of thread on a jacket or your pants is picked up by your eyes.
-Subtle.
+At the same time, you would not want these lights to have differing color tones in the same room for the same function.
+Could you imagine an evening in the living room with each lamp having a different color tone?
+The effect would start to bother you subconsciously, even if you didn’t understand the problem.
+It’s subtle, the same way your eye picks up on a piece of thread dangling on a jacket or your pants.

-Northwest Outdoor recommends for adding ambiance to most residential outdoor living spaces warm white color tone specifically (2,700K to 3,200K).
-This applies to ALL lights on the outside of your residence such as carriage lamps and entry lamps and obtrusive flood lamp.
-When a property is lit correctly all the lamps have the same color tone and your eye will pick up on it immediately.
+Most of our residential clients are looking for outdoor lighting to add a touch of ambiance to their outdoor living spaces, and most usually choose white as their color.
+As a result, Northwest Outdoor Lighting recommends a warm color tone (specifically 2,700K to 3,200K).
+This applies to ALL lights on the outside of your residence, such as carriage lamps, entry lamps and obtrusive flood lamps.
+When your property is lit correctly, the outdoor lights have the same consistent color tone, which creates a pleasing overall ambience that your eye will pick up on, even subtly.

-There are a few cases where a bright white is applicable.
-A mid-century modern or contemporary could be dramatically lighted with warm white, bright white/blue tone and possibly multi-colored lights.
+In a few cases, some clients might prefer a bright white light rather than a subtle one (for example, clients whose primary desire is security conscious lighting).
+A mid-century modern or contemporary home, for example, could be dramatically lit with warm white, bright white/blue tone or possibly multi-colored lights.